drshahizan/BDM/materials/cs_spotify.md

 <img src="../images/spotify.gif"  height="800" />
 </p>

-Ever wondered how Instagram keeps you captivated and glued to your feed?
-Let's delve into the enchanting world of Instagram's machine learning.
-Here's the spellbinding process:

-## 🔍 **Tracking our Interactions**

-Instagram is a silent observer, meticulously **tracking every like, comment, and share** you make.
-This treasure trove of interactions helps Instagram understand your preferences, from the latest fashion trends to your favorite travel destinations.
-Each interaction provides valuable insights into your interests, enabling Instagram to create a comprehensive profile of your digital persona.

-## 🗄️ **Storing our Data**

-All your interactions and more are safely **stored in Instagram's colossal databases**.
-This data repository ensures swift and seamless access to your digital footprint, even as it continues to grow.
-The vast databases serve as the reservoir of your digital history, making it readily available for analysis and prediction.

-## 📊 **Analyzing our Data**

-Instagram's wizardry comes to life with the power of **machine learning**.
-This intricate spellbook allows Instagram to analyze your data and discern patterns.
-For instance, if your heart skips a beat for feline friends and you can't resist double-tapping cat photos, Instagram takes note.
-It knows you're enchanted by cats.
-Machine learning algorithms process this data, uncovering hidden connections and building a nuanced understanding of your preferences.

-## 🔮 **Predicting what we Like**

-Machine learning doesn't stop at patterns; it's also about **predicting your desires**.
-If you're a fan of both cats and dogs in the Instagram universe, it's no secret that videos of playful cats and adorable dogs might tickle your fancy.
-Instagram's crystal ball of algorithms makes these predictions.
-By analyzing your past interactions and comparing them with a vast pool of data from other users, Instagram's machine learning models can make educated guesses about the content that's likely to capture your attention.

-## 🎁 **Showing us what we Like**

-The climax of this magic show is Instagram **curating your personalized feed**.
-With your predicted preferences in mind, it conjures up a stream of content that's tailored to your tastes.
-This means you're more likely to encounter posts and stories that pique your interest, keeping you scrolling and enchanted.
-Instagram's ultimate goal is to make your social media experience as captivating and enjoyable as possible by delivering a feed that resonates with your unique preferences.

-Instagram's machine learning isn't just data science; it's a bewitching experience that ensures your social media journey is as captivating as it can be! ✨📱👁️‍🗨️

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/BDM/issues) for any improvements, suggestions or errors in the content.